heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the [course material][course-material].
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Handling one client at a time

-1. Create a socket to listen to incoming connections
+1. Create a socket to listen to incoming connections.
-2. Create a new socket for the client
+2. Create a new socket for the client.
-3. Handle the connection
+3. Handle the connection.

-Analogy: a restaurant with one table
+Analogy: a restaurant with one table.

 ➡️ Simple but quite useless...